USS Sands (DD-243)

-The first USS Sands (DD-243/APD-13) was a Clemson-class destroyer in the United States Navy during World War II.
+The first USS Sands (DD-243/APD-13) was a Clemson-class destroyer in the United States Navy, before and during World War II.
 She was the first ship named for Benjamin F. Sands and his son, James H. Sands.

 Construction

 Sands was ordered from the New York Shipbuilding Corporation on 29 December 1917, and was laid down on 22 March 1919 at the New York Shipbuilding Corporation's, Camden, New Jersey shipyard.
 The ship was launched on 28 October 1919, sponsored by Miss Jane McCue Sands.
 Sands was commissioned on 10 November 1920.